1. The right to access and change the free and open source code powering the apps that you are interacting with.

 Otherwise our mantra is "We have nothing to hide!" and all site data created here is licensed to the world under the Creative Commons and General Public License because we think that people have a right to such accessibility that is generally not allowed by other networks.
 The main purpose of the internet is to share information.
 This is how it grows and evolves.
 The internet can't exist if we don't share our data, and the truth is that it is next to impossible to use the web without sharing your tracks.
 Everything is streaming and being recorded somewhere, and it is up to you to keep this in your mind and share responsibly.

 Information that you give us: In order to use several of the services that we offer on MINDS, we require you to register an account.
-When you register for MINDS, we will ask you for a valid email address, a username, and some other basic information.
+When you register for the MINDS.com Site, we will ask you for a valid email address, a username, and some other basic information.

 Information we get from your use of our services: We may collect information about the services that you use and how you use them, like when you visit a website that uses our advertising services or you view and interact with our ads and content.
 This information includes: